DillonSW/Capstone_Team_5/ReadMe.md

 ## Repo Organization

+* The Team Contract is present in main
-A Folder of images held within Documents and Signoffs is also included
+* A Folder of images held within Documents and Signoffs is also included

 ### Reports

 * Conceptual Design and Revisions
 * Project Proposal and Revisions
-* Team Contract

 ### Documentation